Maycuz/SnapmakerLightBurnHost/README.md

 2. https://github.com/nothings/stb: ```stb_image.h``` for simple JPEG loading (note: modified with RGB -> BGR swap).
 3. libcurl, libssh, openssl, zlib

+Note: Above libraries (static and dynamic) are included in this project for ease-of-use, but can be built separately if desired.

 # Usage
 1. Build project (or download binary release & extract).
 2. Run ```3rdParty\installer\softcam\RegisterSoftcam.bat``` to install softcam.